aviks/SlackSDK.jl/README.md

 ## Acknowledgement

 Various trademarks held by their respective owners.
-This project is not affiliated with or endorsed by Slack Technologies or Salesfore.
+This project is not affiliated with or endorsed by Slack Technologies or Salesforce.